Hi! I'm Lindsey.

 Basil Pesto

-Basil pesto is a diverse sauce to add to cooked foods or as a marinade for proteins.
-This recipe is dairy-free and can also be made nut-free.
+Walnut basil pesto is a diverse sauce to add to cooked foods or as a marinade for proteins.
+This customizable recipe is dairy-free and can also be made nut-free.

 Author: Lindsey Jenkins